 Almost one-fifth of internet users speak Chinese, making it one of the most popular languages for business translation.
 In fact, China is the second largest economy in the world, which makes Chinese a useful language for creating new business opportunities.

 It’s not just the 770 million internet users.
 China will exceed $1 trillion in e-commerce next year and will become the largest e-commerce market in the world.
 But, as most Chinese people don’t speak English, you’d better teach your website the local language well, if you want to enter this huge market.

-It’s the second most spoken language in the world, after Chinese, and the next most popular language for translation.
+It’s the second most spoken language in the world, after Chinese, and the next most popular language for business translation.

 Translating into Spanish gives you the chance to reach over 500 million people, in countries from Europe and Latin America.
-To get the most out of your translation, you must localize for each country you’re planning to expand to, as speech and vocabulary vary from region to region and country to country.
+To get the most out of your business translation, you must localize for each country you’re planning to expand to, as speech and vocabulary vary from region to region and country to country.